Ultrametric spaces of branches on arborescent singularities: A reminder on intersection theory for normal surface singularities

 \subsection{The determinant of a normal surface singularity}

 $\:$

 In the whole paper, $(S,O)$ denotes a {\bf complex analytic normal surface singularity}, that is, a germ of complex analytic normal surface.
-The germ is allowed to be smooth, in which case it will also be called a singularity.
-This is a common abuse of language. \begin{definition} A {\bf resolution} of $S$ is a proper bimeromorphic morphism $\pi : \tilde{S} \to S$ with smooth total space $\tilde{S}$.
+The germ is allowed to be smooth, in which case it will still be called a singularity.
+This is a common abuse of language.
+Most of the time we will write simply $S$ instead of $(S,O)$.

+\begin{definition} A {\bf resolution} of $S$ is a proper bimeromorphic morphism $\pi : \tilde{S} \to S$ with total space $\tilde{S}$ smooth.
 By abuse of language, we will also say in this case that $\tilde{S}$ is a resolution of $S$.
 The {\bf exceptional divisor} $E := \pi^{-1}(O)$ of the resolution is considered as a reduced curve.
 A resolution of $S$ is {\bf good} if its exceptional divisor has simple normal crossings, that is, if all its components are smooth and its singularities are ordinary double points. \end{definition}

 A special case of the so-called \emph{Zariski main theorem} (see \cite[Cor.
 11.4]{H 77}) implies that $E$ is connected, hence the associated \emph{weighted dual graph} is also connected:

 \begin{definition} Let $\pi : \tilde{S} \to S$ be a good resolution of $S$.
 We denote the irreducible components of its exceptional divisor $E$ by $(E_u)_{u \in \cV}$.
 The {\bf weighted dual graph} $\Gamma$ of the resolution has $\cV$ as vertex set.
 There are no loops, but as many edges between the distinct vertices $u,v$ as the intersection number $E_u \cdot E_v$.
 Moreover, each vertex $v \in \cV$ is weighted by the self-intersection number $E_v \cdot E_v$ of $E_v$ on $\tilde{S}$. \end{definition}